citp/privacy-policy-historical/j/jo/jon/jonathanadler.com.md

-> *The following text is extracted and transformed from the jonathanadler.com privacy policy that was archived on 2016-03-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160325125002id_/http%3A//www.jonathanadler.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jonathanadler.com privacy policy that was archived on 2016-11-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161107154937id_/http%3A//www.jonathanadler.com/privacy-policy.html) for the most accurate reproduction.*

 # Privacy Policy

-Privacy Policy Effective Date: March 27, 2013
+Privacy Policy Effective Date: August 2, 2016

 Jonathan Adler takes the privacy of our customers very seriously.
 We promise responsible handling of all sensitive and personal customer information.
 The following details our policy regarding the information we collect from our customers and its uses.